-Asian stocks higher after upbeat Chinese factory data
+Global stocks higher after upbeat Chinese factory data

-SEOUL, South Korea (AP) — Asian stocks were higher Tuesday, as upbeat Chinese factory data bolstered investor sentiment.
+SEOUL, South Korea (AP) — Global stocks were higher Tuesday, with U.S. markets set to ring in 2017 with gains, as upbeat Chinese factory data bolstered investor sentiment.

 CHINA DATA: Caixin manufacturing purchasing managers’ index advanced in December at its fastest rate in three years.
 The index stood at 51.9, higher than market forecasts of 50.7 and an improvement from the previous month’s reading of 50.9.
 Over the weekend, a report showed that China’s manufacturing sector continued to expand in December, though at a slightly slower pace than the month before.